ome/ome-model/docs/sphinx/developers/index.rst

 ----------------

-The :program:`xsd-fu` code generator digests the OME data model schema and produces an object oriented C++ and Java infrastructure to ease working with an XML DOM tree.
+The :program:`xsd-fu` code generator digests the OME data model schema and produces an object oriented Java infrastructure to ease working with an XML DOM tree.

 |